himanshi-paraste/ci-cd-jenkins/README.md

 ---

+Let’s begin by setting up the core files: app.py, Dockerfile, and requirements.txt.
+Alternatively, you can clone the repository and start directly from Step 4

+ci-cd-jenkins/
+├── app.py
+├── Dockerfile
+├── requirements.txt

+---

-## 🔨 Step 1: Create Your Python Flask App
+## 🔨 Step 1: Create Your Python Flask App on Notepad or any editor

 1. Create a file called `app.py`: